metaproxy-technologies/pages/docs/_posts/2023-0925-listOfFinalists.md

 ---
-title: "List of finalists in ETHGlobal <unofficial>"
+title: "List of finalists in ETHGlobal - unofficial"
 date: 2023-09-25
 classes: wide
 ---